 This course explores the psychological effect of physical maturity on the interests and intellectual development of the adolescent, considered in depth, including study of the recreational activities, educational needs, and the social and emotional problems of the age group.
-Prerequisite: PSY 101.
+Prerequisite: PSY 101 or consent of instructor.